decko-commons/decko-ubos/README.md

 # decko-ubos

 Packaging Decko tool for UBOS.

+# Setup Docker dev environment

-# Build local docker image
+1. Make sure you have an up-to-date local docker image

 ```
 docker pull ubos/ubos-green
 docker build -t ubos-decko-green .
 ```

-# Setup Docker dev environment

-1. To get a dev instance running, make sure you have docker installed and then run the following from the root of this repo.
+2. To get a dev instance running, make sure you have docker installed and then run the following from the root of this repo.

 ```
 rake run_green
 ```

-2. Sign in as root (Note: password is in the output)
+3. Sign in as root (Note: password is in the output)
-3. Run setup shell script inside container.
+4. Run setup shell script inside container.

 ```
 /home/decko-ubos/setup.sh